 A: An open access journal is an academic journal in which the articles can be accessed for free for anyone to read anywhere in the world.

 A: An APC (Article Processing Charge) is a fee that open access journals will normally require authors to pay in order to have their articles available as open access.

 Q: Why do authors have to pay a fee to publish in an open access journal?

 A: Producing an article for publication costs money (that’s why corporate publishers charge subscriptions to read their articles).
 There are costs for copy editing, for layout, registration of the DOI, carrying out plagiarism checks, and the website the articles are hosted on.
 On top of that, our staff spend a lot of time and energy liaising with the editors of the individual journals, and we need to be able to eat too!
+In a subscription model (where you or your institution subscribes to a journal), these costs are carried by the readers, but these can be invisible to those who belong to an institution who subscribes to the journal.
+Many authors these days are choosing to publish as open access as there is increasing evidence that open access articles are more often downloaded than subscription journals, and their research is available to anyone in the world, regardless of their socioeconomic status.
 Our costs are extremely reasonable, and we try to keep them to an absolute, but sustainable, minimum.
-Comparing costs of other journals here shows that our APC is extremely reasonable (please check here).
+Comparing costs of other journals here shows that our APCs are extremely reasonable (please check here).
 Note that these costs are only payable after an article has been accepted for publication.

 Q: Are there free open access journals?

 A: Yes, there are free open access journals, but these are typically paid for by some organisation, such as an academic institution or research body.
 There are even some journals that are completely voluntary, but sadly these are often difficult to sustain.